Healthy Homes Assessment Wellington Central

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We’re completely independent assessors for rental properties, in addition, we’re fully certified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors for rental properties, in addition, we’re fully qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6790